Faithful real embedding of a three-dimensional complex Kochen-Specker configuration: A Kochen-Specker Proof for the Nonequivalence of Real and Complex Hilbert Space

-Our contribution is twofold.
-First, we recast the Harding--Salinas Schmeis result in a MUB-based setting by exhibiting an explicit 165-ray, 130-context KS configuration in $\CC^3$ whose orthogonality relations cannot be realised by any set of unit vectors in $\mathbb{R}^3$.
-This provides a concrete finite example of a logical structure---a set of propositions and contexts---that exists in three-dimensional complex quantum theory but is impossible in three-dimensional real quantum theory.
+The present paper has two aims.
+First, building on the work of Harding and Salinas Schmeis~\cite{harding2025remarksIJTP} and of Navara and Svozil~\cite{svozil-2025-MYOCHS}, we recast their observations in a MUB-based setting by collecting in one place the explicit 165-ray, 130-context KS configuration in $\mathbb{C}^3$ due to Cabello~\cite{Cabello2025} and explaining, in this concrete example, why its orthogonality relations cannot be realised by any set of unit vectors in $\mathbb{R}^3$ when contexts are required to be maximal.
+Thus, while neither the configuration nor the impossibility of such a real realisation are new, our treatment provides a self-contained finite illustration of a logical structure---a set of propositions and contexts---that exists in three-dimensional complex quantum theory but not in three-dimensional real quantum theory under the same interpretation of contexts.

-Second, we show that the same orthogonality hypergraph does admit a faithful orthogonal representation~\cite{lovasz-79} in $\RR^6$: by appropriately choosing the phase of each ray before applying the standard coordinate-wise separation into real and imaginary parts, we embed all 165 rays as vectors in $\RR^6$ so that two rays are orthogonal in $\CC^3$ if and only if their images are orthogonal in $\RR^6$.
-However, in this real embedding each 3-element context now spans only a 3-dimensional subspace of $\RR^6$ and is no longer maximal.
-It can always be extended to a full orthonormal basis of $\RR^6$ by adding three extra vectors outside the configuration.
+Second, and this is the genuinely new part of the present work, we show that the same orthogonality hypergraph does admit a faithful orthogonal representation~\cite{lovasz-79} in $\mathbb{R}^6$: by appropriately choosing the phase of each ray before applying the standard coordinate-wise separation into real and imaginary parts, we embed all 165 rays as vectors in $\mathbb{R}^6$ so that two rays are orthogonal in $\mathbb{C}^3$ if and only if their images are orthogonal in $\mathbb{R}^6$.
+However, in this real embedding each 3-element context now spans only a 3-dimensional subspace of $\mathbb{R}^6$ and is no longer maximal.
+It can always be extended to a full orthonormal basis of $\mathbb{R}^6$ by adding three extra vectors outside the configuration.
 This allows one to construct two-valued states by assigning value $0$ to all 165 embedded rays and value $1$ to a suitable extra basis vector in each completed context.